-Wesley Wang, a hedge fund consultant who worked for Trellus Management and Sigma Capital, a division of SAC Capital Advisors LP, admitted that he passed inside information about Cisco Systems Inc. (CSCO), Polycom Inc. (PLCM) and Marvell Technology Group Ltd. (MRVL)
+Wesley Wang, a hedge fund consultant who worked for Trellus Management and Sigma Capital, a division of SAC Capital Advisors LP, admitted that he passed inside information about Cisco Systems Inc. (CSCO:US), Polycom Inc. (PLCM:US) and Marvell Technology Group Ltd. (MRVL:US)

 Wang, 39, pleaded guilty to two counts of conspiracy to commit securities fraud in Manhattan federal court, according to a transcript of the July 13 hearing.
 He’s set to testify against Doug Whitman, the hedge fund founder indicted in February on charges of insider trading, at a trial slated to begin July 30, according to a filing by prosecutors in Whitman’s case.